 Awards and other Works

-He is the winner of the Leslie and Woody Eaton Faculty Award for “Excellence in Research in the Humanities and the Arts,” the Marinus G. Smith “Excellence in Teaching Award” given by the CU Parents Association, and the Arts & Sciences “Award for Excellence in Teaching with Technology.”
+He is the winner of the Leslie and Woody Eaton Faculty Award for “Excellence in Research in the Humanities and the Arts,” the Marinus G. Smith “Excellence in Teaching Award” given by the CU Parents Association and was nominated for the Arts & Sciences “Award for Excellence in Teaching with Technology.”
 Prof. Acevedo-Muñoz has received multiple teaching recognitions from the National Residence Hall Academic Program and was a co-winner of the Vice Chancellor’s Diversity and Equity Award.
 His feature-length documentary Hillmon’s Bones (2010) was screened competitively at various film festivals, including Big Muddy and the Flagstaff Film Festival, and was broadcast as part of “The Best of Big Muddy” program on PBS affiliate WSIU TV.